ShashankNak/AI-For-GenZ-Project/README.md

-# AI For GenZ Project
+# Document AI Bot
- This is the Project made in the AI For GenZ event Organized by Ahmedabad Developer Club and Code-O-Logic
+This is a AI chatbot which can be train on the documents and user can ask questions related to that documents.

 ## 1. Create the virtual Environment
 python -m venv venv